platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 When a server hosts multiple websites, like what a CDN does, it can use the `Host` header to identify which domain to access to handle the request.

-When a request is made from a client for an object on a CDN edge server, the `Host` header value is rewritten to point to the CDN.
+When a request is made from a client to fetch a resource on a CDN edge server, the `Host` header value is rewritten to point to the CDN.
-If the object isn't cached on the edge server, the edge server makes a request to the Platform.sh server to pull and cache the object.
+If the requested resource isn't cached on the edge server, the edge server makes a request to the Platform.sh server to pull and cache the resource.

 For this process to be successful, set an `X-Forwarded-Host` header to forward the original `Host` header value to the Platform.sh server.